Signals capture

 5. Click Save in the top right.

-Capture is now live.
+Capture is now live (in whatever Search mode the embed is set to — it defaults to "Keep my search, collect insights").
 The next search anyone runs on your storefront, and the next item anyone adds to cart, will appear in your VeryQuery dashboard within a few seconds.

 Verify it's working